mlswg/mls-architecture/draft-ietf-mls-architecture.md

 As noted above, MLS is designed to provide some robustness in the face of tampering within the secure transport, i.e., tampering by the Delivery Service.
-The confidentiality and authenticity properties of MLS prevent the DS reading or writing messages.
+The confidentiality and authenticity properties of MLS prevent the DS from reading or writing messages.
 MLS also provides a few tools for detecting message suppression, with the caveat that message suppression cannot always be distinguished from transport failure.